 BUY MY CAREER

-In a way: the last piece of art I’ll ever make - my future as an artist is for sale.
+This is the last piece of art I’ll ever make - my future as an artist is for sale for $5 Million.

 This is art about art. questions about questions.
 It’s dumb and smart and good and bad and will take me the rest of my life to complete.

-In my experience, the artworks that have shaken me to my core and helped shape the way I think have consistently been “conceptual” art.
-Works where the idea/question/issue the artist wants their audience to consider is more important to the artist than what the work looks like.
+If you haven’t already guessed by reading this, the artworks that have shaken me to my core and helped shape the way I think have consistently been “conceptual” art.
+Works where the idea/question/issue the artist wants their audience to consider is often more important to the artist than even what the work looks like.

-That’s not to say I can’t appreciate or love other art - everything from Monet’s landscapes to Vangough’s portraits to Rothko’s big color fields all hold a special place in my heart (and at times have moved me to tears!).
+That’s not to say I can’t appreciate or love other art - everything from Monet’s landscapes to Vangough’s portraits to Rothko’s big color fields all hold a special place in my heart (and at times have moved me to tears).
 But I personally don’t walk away from Monet’s haystacks with burning questions.
-Looking at Erwin Wurm’s One-Minute Sculptures, though, leaves me with a sense of urgency - a desire to find someone to discuss what it means to create, to be an artist, to be human.
+Pieces like Erwin Wurm’s One-Minute Sculptures, though, linger with me for decades.
+They leave me with a sense of urgency - a desire to find someone to discuss what it means to create, to be an artist, to be human.

-I see a photorealistic still life and I’m impressed with the skill it took to create it.
+I see a photorealistic still life and I’m impressed with the skill it took to create it, but I see Felix Gonzalez-Torres’ “Untitled (perfect lovers),” and spend a week choking back tears thinking about it.

 In short: I love (and make lots of) more traditional visual artworks (paintings, sculptures, etc.), but the work that really makes my heart sing are the works I’ve made where the depth of an idea is what drives me.